Kaweees/Spam-Friends-Social-Media/README.md

 Once the downloaded file is unzipped, follow these instructions:

 ### Python Setup
-1. Install Python 3.x.
+1. Install Python 3.x or latest version.
-2. Open cmd, termial, etc. and use the command `pip install fbchat`.
+2. Open cmd/termial/etc. and use the command `pip install fbchat`.

 ### Before running
 1. Edit `main.py`